 INTRODUCTION

 Riparian ecosystems are biophysically complex and highly diverse taxonomically, structurally and functionally (Naiman, Decamps & Pollock 1993; Poff 2002; Nilsson & Svedmark 2002).
-They provide a disproportionate amount of ecosystem goods and services compared with the fraction of the landscape which they occupy (Capon et al. 2013), and play a critical role in maintaining regional biodiversity (Naiman et al. 1993).
+They provide a disproportionate amount of ecosystem goods and services compared with the fraction of the landscape that they occupy (Capon et al. 2013) and play a critical role in maintaining regional biodiversity (Naiman et al. 1993).
 Riparian landscapes have been heavily modified by humans; in the New World, this modification has taken place rapidly and has resulted in significant habitat degradation and biodiversity loss.
-Impoundment and flow regulation has altered the hydrology of river systems globally, resulting in reductions to total discharge, reduced flow variability, dampening of flood peaks and changes to seasonality of flows (Nilsson & Berggren 2000).
+Impoundment and flow regulation have altered the hydrology of river systems globally, resulting in reductions to total discharge, reduced flow variability, dampening of flood peaks and changes to seasonality of flows (Nilsson & Berggren 2000).
 As demand for water increases with growing human populations, river systems are likely to become increasingly modified.
 Changing climatic conditions over the next century are also expected to cause shifts in hydrological patterns (Stocker et al. 2013).
-Predictions are regionally specific, but similarly include changes to total discharge, flow seasonality and flow variability.
+Predictions are regionally specific but similarly include changes to total discharge, flow seasonality and flow variability.
 In regions with projected increases in climatic variability, changes to the prevalence, intensity and timing of extreme flooding or drought events can be expected (Hennessy et al. 2008).
 This combination of flow regulation and alterations to baseline discharges may well produce dramatically different future hydrologies, with significant consequences for the diversity and functional composition of riparian assemblages.
 An understanding of the processes that generate patterns of diversity and drive ecosystem functioning in riparian ecosystems must therefore inform future riverine conservation and rehabilitation efforts.

 Conservation and ecological restoration activities increasingly aim to preserve the ecosystem functions associated with biodiversity (Aerts & Honnay 2011; Cadotte, Carscadden & Mirotchnick 2011; Montoya, Rogers & Memmott 2012).
-Conservation management approaches oriented around patterns of taxonomic diversity may be problematic, however, as relationships between environmental conditions and community species composition can be difficult to generalise across landscapes.
+Conservation management approaches oriented around patterns of taxonomic diversity may be problematic however as relationships between environmental conditions and community species composition can be difficult to generalise across landscapes.
 Where sites harbour dissimilar species assemblages, comparison becomes challenging.
 Compressed taxonomic descriptors of communities such as species richness or species-oriented metrics of diversity are widely used to compare communities across landscapes, but are unable to provide information about how elements of a community influence ecosystem functioning, provision of ecosystem services, or contribute to system resilience (Tilman et al. 1997; Dı́az & Cabido 2001; Díaz & Lavorel 2007).
 Describing communities in terms of functional traits - any morphological, physiological or phonological feature measurable at the individual level (Violle et al. 2007) - dissolves species distinctions and emphasises ecological strategies: what species do within their community and how they do it.
 This allows for direct comparisons between communities that do not necessarily contain matching assemblages.
 In such a manner, communities can be compared in terms of how their component species both respond to and have an effect on their environment (Lavorel & Garnier 2002).
 A functional trait oriented approach, then, allows us to search for generalities in the influence of hydrology on ecosystem processes and patterns of diversity across disparate riparian plant communities.
 Merritt et al. (2010) outlined a framework for defining riparian vegetation flow response guilds according to functional traits, and functional traits have been discussed as a means by which to predict riparian community responses to climate change (Catford et al. 2012; Kominoski et al. 2013).
 To date, however, functional approaches remain a novel tool in ecohydrology.